What is an employee evaluation form used for?

 What’s more, although employee evaluation forms may have slight differences to cater to specific departments, the overall structure will remain the same.

-For these reasons, it is good practice to work from a single, well-structured template that has been drafted by all those involved in the evaluation process.
+For these reasons, it is good practice to work from a single, well-structured employee evaluation template that has been drafted by all team members involved in the review process.
 Download the one provided by PandaDoc to get started.

 As is likely evident from the name, employee evaluation forms are business documents designed to measure the performance of an organization’s workforce.
 Employee evaluation forms usually consist of a section for employee details, evaluation points with an associated performance scale, for example, “planning skills” and “ability to work in a team”, and an area for setting future development goals.

 Because employees are ascribed a mark, usually out of ten, for each competency, it is possible to tabulate data and compare employees’ performance across a whole organization in a standardized manner.